Products >>

 (Purchase/Download Trial).

-FrameSLT is an XPath-based structure management utility, the first of its kind to really capitalize on the XML-style markup available in a structured FrameMaker document.
+Most FrameSLT functionality is based on its sturdy XPath engine, making it the first of its kind to really capitalize on the XML-style markup available in a structured FrameMaker document.
 Using the advanced power of XPath, you can perform precise queries of your structure tree based on elements, attributes, and content, and you can perform a wide variety of automated structural modifications based upon these queries.
 If you thought search and replace was cool, you haven't seen anything yet.

 Because FrameSLT is XPath-based, the true power of markup is at your disposal.
 With FrameSLT you get the versatile Node Wizard utility, a necessity for structure management within FrameMaker.
 If you ever thought that there should be a quicker way to perform repetitive structure management activities, you were right.
 The Node Wizard harnesses XPath to navigate your FrameMaker structure trees and automate a wide variety of common activities, such as: